Lyme Disease: The Silent Pandemic

 · Lyme Disease is a silent pandemic

-· Estimates suggest over 1 million people suffer from chronic Lyme disease
+· Estimates suggest that over 1 million people suffer from chronic Lyme disease

 While the county races to find a cure for COVID-19 in record time, lyme disease treatment and testing lag behind in comparison.